hlomphosibeko/Zola-with-Yoga/README.md

 * The logo image used is taken from this site: [Yoga Logo](https://www.canva.com/design/play?type=TAB7AVEOUWQ&category=tACZCvjI6mE&locale=de-DE)
 * Oisin, a Tutor from Code Institute provided a guide on how to compress images, which was found on this site: [TinyJPG](https://tinyjpg.com/)
 * The favicon was found on this site: [Favicon](https://favicon.io/emoji-favicons/woman-in-lotus-position)
+* Roman, a tutor at CI, advised that I can resize images with a default setting for Windows devices.